bbehrman10/o-blogs/MetaMask-VB/readme.md

 ### A Step by Step Guide to Implementing Smart Contract Calls & MetaMask on Oracle Visual Builder.

-Visual Builder has a lot of great built-in features that allow developers to fetch their data from a variety of sources and consume said data in their application front ends.
-One can fetch and send data via the built-in REST capabilities.
-However, what if we wanted to interact with data from a decentralized network such as a smart contract living on a blockchain?
-First things first: authentication works differently on the blockchain, we need a wallet to sign our transactions.
-So: in comes MetaMask; a wallet with capabilities of signing blockchain transactions on a wide variety of different blockchain networks.
-If we pair MetaMask with a special JavaScript library we can use interact with MetaMask using our application in order to send & sign transactions to smart contracts.
-So let’s go through how this is implemented.
+Visual Builder has a lot of great built-in features that allow developers to fetch their data from a variety of sources and consume said data in their application frontends via the built-in REST capabilities.
+However, what if you wanted to build an application that interacts with smart contracts?

+Becauase authentication works differently on the blockchain, a wallet is needed to sign transactions.
+So... in comes MetaMask; a wallet with capabilities of signing blockchain transactions on a wide variety of networks.
+When paired with a special JavaScript library an application can utilize MetaMask to send & sign transactions to smart contracts.
+Let's go through how this is done.

-### In order to follow along you will need to do the following:
+### In order to follow along you will need the following:

-- Have your own instance of Visual Builder
+- An instance of Visual Builder - learn more about VBCS [here.](https://www.oracle.com/application-development/visual-builder/)

-- A deployed Smart Contract & Contract You can use my `HelloWorld` sample - 0x06A3F540004A2ba928fcba915D41fF32C084B57b on Ethereum Rinkeby Testnet
+- A deployed Smart Contract & Contract You can use this `HelloWorld` sample - `0x06A3F540004A2ba928fcba915D41fF32C084B57b` on Ethereum Rinkeby Testnet

 		pragma  solidity ^0.8.13;
 		 contract HelloWorld {